etn-ccis/blui-angular-workflows/login-workflow/README.md

 ### PxbAuthConfig

-`PxbAuthConfig` is a service used to configuration how the `@pxblue/angular-auth-workflow` behaves.
-UI configuration properties are also passed in.
+`PxbAuthConfig` a configuration service; it is used to enable/disable settings in the `@pxblue/angular-auth-workflow`.
+Some UI configuration properties are also passed in.

 #### Usage